MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 * ``UI_RECT_COLLECTION_MAX_LENGTH`` (``ui_rect_collection.h``): configures the size of the arrays that hold a list of regions (``ui_rect_collection_t``).
 Default value is ``8``, when the collection is full, the strategy replaces all the regions by the bounding box of all regions.
 Used by:

   * Predraw: number of regions to restore per back buffer.
-  * Single: number of regions that the LCD driver has to send to the front buffer.
+  * Single: number of regions that the LCD driver has to f to the front buffer.

 Weak Functions
 --------------